xbmc/repo-scripts/script.episodeHunter/README.md

 =============

 Plugin for XBMC.
 Automatic scrobble what you are watching to episodehunter.tv

+You are required to have a EpisodeHunter account for this plugin.
+Register on episodehunter.tv

-This plugin is under beta testning.
+This plugin is under beta testing.
 No more feature is planned.

 However, if you have any suggestions or problem, please visit episodehunter.uservoice.com or contact us on info@episodehunter.tv